Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 #### Integration Tests: Comment Submission Integration
 **Description:** Test the integration of the comment submission with the backend.
 **Test Steps:**
-1. Mock a logged-in user.
+1. Log in as a user.
-2. Navigate to the plant details page.
+2. Navigate to the plant details page through a plant icon on the map.
 3. Enter text into the comment box.
 4. Click the submit button.
-5. Verify that the comment is stored in the database and displayed on the page.
+5. Verify that the comment is stored in the database and displayed on the page by manually checking the database.

 *Result:* The test passed successfully.
 The comment was stored and displayed as expected.